YuLin12345/Sneaker-Notify/README.md

 5. To run:
  - For Windows: Click on main.py
  - For Mac: Open terminal on the folder type python main.py

+Optional: Added a crawler_db.php to see the data from web.
+ - To install, put it on your web server with the crawler's database running and edit the connection info.